Study Toolkit

 Microsoft Office

-Remember that as a student you will have access to Microsoft Office/Office 365 and be able to download MS Office to your PC for the duration of your course.
+As a Heriot-Watt student you will have access to Microsoft 365 and be able to download the Microsoft 365 apps to your PC, tablet or phone for the duration of your course.
 This will also give you access to 1TB of data storage through HWU OneDrive.

 Tips and advice